 Together, these courses enhance healthcare professionals’ competence and confidence in caring for patients with SUDs across the continuum of care, with a particular focus on opioid use disorders (OUD).

 Learners may complete courses in any order and select topics based on their interests.
 Each course offers 0.75–1.5 continuing education (CE) credits and awards an individual certificate upon completion.
 Courses marked with an asterisk (*) indicate newly added or recently updated content.
-For details on release dates, please refer to the individual course page.
+For details on release dates, please refer to individual course pages.

 Target Audience: